 The Anomaloscope

-The Anomaloscope is a device that uses light and a filter to separate colors, allowing you to determine which wavelengths are being absorbed by your eye.
+The Anomaloscope is a device that uses light and a filter to split colors.
+This shows you which wavelengths your eye absorbs.
 A color-blind individual will absorb more light than they can perceive, while a person with normal vision will absorb less.
-The Anomaloscope will help you determine whether or not you have red/green color blindness by determining how much light your eyes are absorbing.
+The Anomaloscope will help you see if you have red/green color blindness.
+It does this by measuring how much light your eyes absorb.

 The test consists of two different lights: one red, and one green (although some models use white light instead and may mix in other colors).
-You’ll look through the eyepiece at these lights while wearing filters over each eye—one that lets in only red wavelengths and one that lets in only green.
-If the overlapping circles appear black or gray when viewed with both filters on at once, but become distinctively colored when viewed by themselves with only one filter at a time; then this indicates that your retina has some type of deficiency affecting the perception of either reds or greens (or both).
+Look through the eyepiece at these lights.
+Wear filters over each eye.
+One lets in only red light.
+The other lets in only green.
+The circles appear black or gray when seen with both filters at once.
+But, they become colored when seen by themselves with only one filter.
+This means your retina has some deficiency affecting the perception of reds or greens (or both).

 Color Matching

 If you have a color blindness test, it’s likely that the test will use a special color matching chart.
-This is the most accurate way to test for red-green colorblindness because it requires you to make an exact match between the colors on your computer screen and the colors on a specially printed chart of squares with different shades of red, green, yellow, and blue.
+This is the best way to test for red-green colorblindness.
+It requires you to match the colors on your screen to those on a printed chart.
+The chart has squares of red, green, yellow, and blue.

-There are two main types of color matching tests: one uses colored tiles; the other uses colored dots with patterns printed underneath them.
+There are two main types of color matching tests.
+One uses colored tiles.
+The other uses colored dots with patterns underneath them.
 To do this type of test, you need to put each tile or dot into its correct place on either side of a dividing line (or in some cases over another pattern).
-You should then use this information about where each square fits together to determine what shade each square should be called by its number or letter code (e.g., “square 2A”).
+You should use this information about where each square fits to find the shade of each square.
+You can call them by their number or letter code (e.g., “square 2A”).

 Can Red Green Colorblind Be Cured?

 There is no cure for Red Green Colorblindness.
 If you are colorblind, you have a deficit in the cone cells of your retina, which are responsible for color vision.
-These cells are unable to perceive certain wavelengths of light as they should and therefore can’t transmit information to the brain as they should.
+These cells can’t see some types of light as they should.
+So, they can’t transmit information to the brain.
 This is why people with red-green colorblindness often confuse green and brown or blue and gray.

 The only way to cure red-green colorblindness is to replace damaged cone cells with healthy ones.
-However, there hasn’t been much research into this field because of ethical concerns surrounding stem cell research.
+But, there hasn’t been much research in this field.
+This is because of ethical concerns about stem cells.

 Life Through the Lens: Real Experience of Color Blindness

-There are treatments for red green colorblindness that can help people with this condition correct colors more clearly.
+Treatments for red-green colorblindness exist.
+They can help people with this condition see colors more clearly.
 They include glasses, contact lenses.

 Colorblind Glasses

-Colorblind glasses are not for everyone, as they are quite expensive and not always covered by insurance plans or government programs such as Medicare or Medicaid.
-However, if you have some money to spend on yourself or someone else who wants better vision but does not want surgery or laser treatment then these may be appropriate options for you!
+Colorblind glasses are not for everyone.
+They are costly and not always covered by insurance or programs like Medicare or Medicaid.
+However, if you have some money to spend on yourself or someone else who wants better vision.
+But, they do not want surgery or laser treatment.
+Then, these may be good options for you!

 Colored Contact Lenses For Red Green Colorblind